TIES was a collaboration among CIRCLE and STEM departments to support faculty in transforming their courses through evidence-based pedagogies.

 Elise Walck-Shannon (CIRCLE, Biology)

-The four-year pilot initiative is funded by the Office of the Provost.
+The four-year pilot initiative was funded by the Office of the Provost.